CreativeTeamCi/ci-logos/README.md

 Ci-logos is a simple web app built with ReactJs.
 Follow the instructions below to set up the project on your local machine for development and testing purposes.
 ## Deployement
-You have to deploy the front-en and and the backend for this project
+You have to deploy the front-end and the back-end for the whole project

 ### 1- Front-end deployement
 - Clone the front-end branch with